jgimbel/USHCN-Data/README.md

     wget http://cdiac.ornl.gov/ftp/ushcn_daily/state25_NE.txt.gz
     gzip -d state25_NE.txt.gz
 Then we need to format the data to import it into Hive.
-The data is formatted with a entire month worth of data in one record.
+The data is formatted with an entire month worth of data in one record.
 To help understand each row, this is the json equivalent:

     {